dmrlobo2002/Schedule-a-Doc/Sprint4.md

 ### Test Case 8 - Doctor Profile
-This test case verifies that the different tabs are functioning correctly.
+This test case verifies that the doctor's profile functioning correctly.
 Here are the steps involved:
 1.Visit the dashboard page of the web application using `cy.visit('http://localhost:3000/Dashboard')`.
 2. Check if the 'Doctor Dashboard' button exists on the page using `cy.findAllByText('Doctor Dashboard').should('exist')`.
 3. Click the 'Doctort Dashboard' button  `cy.findAllByText('Doctor Dashboard').click()`.